Record breaker Nyad attempts 48-hour swim in NYC

 “It’s going to be so magical to be out there,” she said in an interview Monday with The Associated Press.
 “It’s going to be a spectacle right in the middle of New York City.”

-Last month, the native New Yorker became the first person to have swum from Havana to Key West, Fla., without a shark cage.
+Last month, the native New Yorker became the first person to have swum from Havana to Key West, Florida, without a shark cage.

 She told the AP that one of her Manhattan swimming companions will be a dog named Roscoe that survived Sandy floodwaters.
-Also expected to join her are Olympic gold medalist Ryan Lochte and Richard Simmons, dressed in a suit graced with about 300 Swarovski crystals.
+Also expected to join her are Olympic gold medalist Ryan Lochte and TV fitness guru Richard Simmons, dressed in a suit graced with about 300 Swarovski crystals.

 Nyad said she may break otherwise strict athletic rules by hugging some of the humans joining her in the two-lane pool.
 “I’m going to feel the solidarity.
 And every penny is going to go right to the victims.”